getsolus/help-center-docs/docs/user/quick-start/installation/secure-boot.md

 <em>Once Solus is installed you will not have to enroll the certificate again as it will stay enrolled.</em>

-## Enabling Secure Boot on an Existing Install
+## Enabling Secure Boot on an existing install

 If you already have Solus installed and wish to enable secure boot then there is one extra step you must perform BEFORE continuing with [Enrolling the Solus Certificate](#enrolling-the-solus-certificate) as normal.